Hashino/minimal.nvim/README.md

 # Introduction
-`minimal.nvim` comes in two flavors: `bare-minimum` and `featureful`.
-Whereas the first contains only the bare minimum for having completions + lsp + fuzzy finding in neovim, the featureful version also contains some quality of life/appearance plugins
+`minimal.nvim` comes in two main flavors: `bare-minimum` and `featureful`.
+Whereas the first contains only the bare minimum for having completions + lsp + fuzzy finding and sane options in neovim, the featureful version also contains some quality of life/appearance plugins

+if you want the absolte minimal code necessary for having just higlighting + lsp diagnostics + completion. check out the [minimal](https://github.com/Hashino/minimal.nvim/tree/minimal/init.lua) branch

 ## Screenshots